-- 36. Upon information and belief, the Norristown, PA office also was the location at which Luitpold conducted its pharmacovigilance and safety reporting functions for the Injectafer product.
-Specifically, Luitpold employed its Senior Medical Director, Clinical Quality Assurance, Senior Clinical Project Manager, and Clinical Research Associate positions, among other pharmacovigilance and safety positions, all in the Norristown, PA office. - 37.
-Consequently, Luitpold's pharmacovigilance, medical affairs, clinical design, and regulatory functions either in whole or in substantial part involving Injectafer all were conducted in the Norristown, PA location. - 38.
+- 37. Upon information and belief, the Norristown, PA office also was the location at which Luitpold conducted its pharmacovigilance and safety reporting functions for the Injectafer product.
+Specifically, Luitpold employed its Senior Medical Director, Clinical Quality Assurance, Senior Clinical Project Manager, and Clinical Research Associate positions, among other pharmacovigilance and safety positions, all in the Norristown, PA office. - 38.
+Consequently, Luitpold's pharmacovigilance, medical affairs, clinical design, and regulatory functions either in whole or in substantial part involving Injectafer all were conducted in the Norristown, PA location. - 39.
 All other Defendants, either as subsidiary, parent, or licensing partner to Luitpold and American Regent, similarly engaged in the aforementioned development, testing, pharmacovigilance, and safety reporting functions for the Injectafer product in the Commonwealth of Pennsylvania.
-Injectafer was also specifically promoted, marketed, and sold throughout the Commonwealth. - 39.
-Jurisdiction is proper under 28 U.S.C. § 1441(b)(2) and 28 U.S.C § 1446(d) because Luitpold is a properly joined and served forum defendant.
+Injectafer was also specifically promoted, marketed, and sold throughout the Commonwealth. - 40.
+Defendants regularly conduct substantial business within the Eastern District of Pennsylvania. - 41.
+Injectafer is marketed, promoted, distributed, and sold to hospitals, medical facilities, infusion centers, home health care agencies, and consumers in the Philadelphia region within the Eastern District of Pennsylvania.